beemobot/docs.beemo.gg/index.md

 ## Important Documentation Notes

+**For all commands,** Beemo does not currently use Discord's slash commands.
+This means that if another bot is using the slash command `/help`, you cannot actually type `/help` to use for Beemo.
+To fix this issue temporarily while slash command support is being developed for Beemo, simply add a space in front of any command that might be taken by another bot's slash commands.
+Example: ` /help`

 The documentation for Beemo Max is limited, but there are some pages available.
 Since Beemo is designed to be configured in-Discord, all of the commands are generally well documented via their respective help menus.
 If you would like more information on Beemo Max (beyond the docs), [join the Discord](https://beemo.gg/Discord)!

 ## Adding Beemo & Setting Up